dinmammas/homebridge-tibberswitch/readme.md

 | 2 |This will activate the motion sensor if the current price level rating is **CHEAP** or lower  |
 | 3 |This will activate the motion sensor if the current price level rating is **NORMAL** or lower  |
 | 4 |This will activate the motion sensor if the current price level rating is **EXPENSIVE** or lower  |

+Home can be omitted, or used to select which home you'd like to fetch data for.
+Default is 0.

 The price level ratings (VERY_CHEAP, CHEAP, NORMAL and EXPENSIVE) are calculated by Tibber, based on prices from the last three days.